Heuristical and numerical considerations for the carbuncle phenomenon: Discussion of the test cases for the numerical investigation of the carbuncle

 While the colliding flow test models the starting process of the blunt body flow, the steady shock test, introduced by Dumbser et~al.~\cite{michael-carbuncle}, features a simplified model for the converged shock in the blunt body flow.
 Following Dumbser et~al., we set in the upstream region~\(\rho =1,\ u=1\).
 The upstream Mach number is set to~\(M=20\), the transverse velocity component to~\(v=0\).
 The shock is located directly on a cell face.
 To trigger the instability of the discrete shock profile, we add artificial numerical noise of amplitude \(10^{-6}\) to the primitive variables in the initial state.
 The computations are done on~\([0,100]\times[0,40]\) discretized with~\(100\times 40\) grid cells.

 For shallow water we set the water height and the Froude number at the inflow to~\(h=1\) and \(Fr=30\) respectively.
+At the outflow, we simply employ extrapolation boundary conditions.
 Again, we add artificial numerical noise, this time of amplitude \(10^{-3}\), to the conserved variables in the initial state.
 The computations are done on~\([-2.5,2.5]\times[-2.5,2.5]\) discretized with~\(100\times 40\) grid cells.

+Again for the presentation of the results, we employ scatter-type plots as described for the colliding flow problem.